harmonoid/libwinmedia/README.md

 ## Example

-A very simple example can be as follows:
+A very simple example can be as follows.

 ```cpp
 #include "libwinmedia/libwinmedia.hpp"